Anyanya

-The Anyanya (also Anya-Nya) were a southern Sudanese separatist rebel army formed during the First Sudanese Civil War (1955–1972).
+The Anyanya (also spelled Anya-Nya) were a southern Sudanese separatist rebel army formed during the First Sudanese Civil War (1955–1972).
 A separate movement that rose during the Second Sudanese Civil War were, in turn, called Anyanya II.
-Anyanya means "snake venom" in the Madi language.
+Anyanya means "snake venom" in the Ma'di language.

 History

-Anyanya was founded in 1963, as the Moru, Nuer, Lotuko, Madi, Bari, Acholi, Zande, Dinka, and other people from the entire southern region of Sudan waged a war against the Sudanese government.
-This mobilization came to be known as the Anyanya rebellion or the First Sudanese Civil War.
-It ended when the Anyanya signed the Addis Ababa Agreement with the Government in 1972.
+The Anyanya was founded in 1963, as the Pojulu, Moru, Nuer, Lotuko, Madi, Bari, Acholi, Zande, Dinka, and other tribes from southern Sudan waged a war against the Sudanese government.
+The foundation took place after a meeting between southern politicians and military at the residence of Joseph Oduho in Kampala on August 19.
+Those present included Joseph Lagu, George Akumbek, Julius Moroga, and Severino Fuli.

+The Anyanya launched their first organized military offensive against the Sudanese army on September 19, 1963, in Eastern Equatoria.

 The Anyanya movement, although relatively strong, was weakened by the internal political wrangling amongst the leading politicians of the liberation movement.
 In 1969, Aggrey Jaden left the Anyanya movement due to his frustration with the lack of cohesiveness and bickering within the movement.
-Shortly after Gordon Muortat Mayen was elected unanimously as Southern Sudan's new president of the movement, the former SSPG was renamed the Nile Provisional Government (NPG).
-Under Muortat, the movement was able to carry on waging war against the North.
+Shortly after Gordon Muortat Mayen was elected unanimously as southern Sudan's new president of the movement, the former SSPG was renamed the Nile Provisional Government (NPG).
+Under Muortat, the movement was able to carry on waging war against the north.
 However, Muortat's chief of staff Joseph Lagu was able through his assistant Oliver Batali Albino to negotiate with Israel, to divert the arms they were supplying the movement with, to himself, instead of the president Gordon Muortat.
 Following this, Lagu openly formed a coup against Muortat, and made every battalion pledge allegiance to him instead of Muortat if they wanted arms.
 The coup was able to successfully unite the army under Lagu and the transition of power was peaceful, Lagu assumed leadership of the movement both politically and militarily, and carried on the warfare against the north, the movement was renamed the South Sudan Liberation Movement.
 In 1972, Joseph Lagu signed a peace agreement with the north, ending the 17 year civil war.
 The peace agreement was initially rejected by leading members of the military such as Emmanuel Abuur and John Garang.
 However a letter circulated to all Anyanya forces which detailed the plan of the rebellion against the peace agreement was intercepted.